Introduction: Paris After Dark

 Bateaux Parisiens: Flexible River Cruises

-Dinner Cruises: 2-2.5 hours, departing 7pm and 9pm.
-Cost €75-€130 depending on menu.
-Multi-course dinner with wine.
+Dinner Cruises: 2 to 2.5 hours, departing 7pm and 9pm, €75-€130 depending on menu.
+A multi-course dinner with wine.
 Dress code is smart casual.

 Wine Bars & Late-Night Dining